FRatmiroff/HexTechRobotArm/README.md

-# HexTechAutomaticPencilSharpener
+# HexTechRobotArm
-Automatic Pencil Sharpener Using HexTech
+Pamphlet Dispensing SCARA Robot Arm Using HexTech

 # Project
-An automatic pencil sharpener made using the HexTech muscle board inspired by [Projects With Red](https://www.youtube.com/watch?v=7P9160cqDPM).
+A SCARA robot arm using the HexTech muscle board inspired by [IV Projects](https://www.youtube.com/watch?v=pTr45EagXwk&t=204s).
 Modifications have been made to adjust to the use of HexTech.
+The arm is made of 3 segments and a hand.
+The first segment is attached to an extrusion via a plate of wheels.
+Each segment uses different compositions of pulleys and belts to control, using stepper motors, the rotation of the subsequent segment.
+The height of the arm is controlled using a lead screw attached through the first segment of the arm.
+The arm is able to lift pamphlets using synthetic, rubber-based adhesives attached to the underside of the hand.

 # MQTT Server
 The HexTech muscle board receives input through an MQTT Server.
 An **MQTT client**, the HexTech board, establishes a connection with the **MQTT broker**.
 When the MQTT broker receives a message, it forwards it to subscribers (the HexTech board).